cinder1992/camelforth-msc/README.md

 ## Changes from Vanilla CamelForth
 ### Additions:

- - New words: `INP` and `OUTP` for reading and writing directly to the 1802's I/O ports
+ - New words: `inp` and `outp` for reading and writing directly to the 1802's I/O ports
- - New words: `EF1?` `EF2?` `EF3?` `EF4?` query the status of the 1802's EF* lines
+ - New words: `ef1?` `ef2?` `ef3?` `ef4?` query the status of the 1802's EF* lines
- - New word: `0<>` Returns `FALSE` if TOS = 0
- - New word: `DFREE` Returns the number of free dictionary bytes
- - New word: `GENBAUD` sets the baudrate register depending on the next received byte, in the same way as MCSMP20 does. uses code derived from [The serial binary loader](https://www.retrotechnology.com/memship/mship_binloader.html)
+ - New word: `genbaud` sets the baudrate register depending on the next received byte, in the same way as MCSMP20 does. uses code derived from [The serial binary loader](https://www.retrotechnology.com/memship/mship_binloader.html)

 ### Removals: